-When it comes to examining a dog's liver, there are two ways of doing so—a bile acid test and a static enzyme level reading.
-The latter can indicate the degree of inflammation or damage if any, while a bile acid test measures how the liver functions and if it is performing properly.
-As a healthy liver will "recycle" bile acids, a damaged liver will not.
-A bile acid test examines if the liver has enough healthy cells to do its job if the liver has a good blood supply and if bile is moving through and out of the liver freely.
+When it comes to examining a dog's liver, there are two main blood tests that can be used: a liver enzyme level and a bile acid test.
+The liver enzyme test can indicate the degree of inflammation or damage if any, while a bile acid test measures how the liver functions and if it is performing properly.
+A healthy liver will "recycle" bile acids, a damaged liver will not.
+A bile acid test examines if the liver is able to function to do it's job which in a way helps evaluate if enough healthy cells are present, if blood supply is adequate and if bile is appropriately moving through and out of the liver.

 About Bile Acid